 When is a Virginia Prenuptial Agreement not Enforceable?

 A prenuptial agreement may not be enforceable under certain circumstances.
-A prenuptial agreement is unenforceable if:

 - Both the agreement was not reached and not signed before the date of marriage.